 There are two forms required for submitting a request for a medical exemption.
 The paper Form 1 has been replaced by the new electronic Form 1 in the eRIDE Medical Exemption application.
-Forms 1 and 2 are available at: www.ride.ri.gov/exemptions and in this manual.
+Forms 1 and 2 are available at: www.ride.ri.gov/assessment-exemptions and in this manual.
 All forms are available in English, Spanish, and Portuguese.

-NEW for 2023 Form 1: District Assurances Form.
+Form 1: District Assurances Form.
 This form ensures that the district has gathered the necessary evidence, completed forms, and that the superintendent reviewed the information before submitting a medical exemption request for approval.
 There is no paper Form 1 beginning in the 2022-23 school year.
 Form 1 must be completed online after the school has discussed the medical exemption with the district and submitted Forms 2 and 3 to the district.
+There is a text box to input an explanation for any assurance not checked.